-Jennifer Lyle is the first Executive Director for SafeCare BC.
-As both a practising Kinesiologist and a published author, Lyle brings with her a rich background in health care and a wealth of experience.
-She received her Masters of Health Administration from the University of British Columbia and is also the Director and Marketing Chair of the BC Association of Kinesiologists.
+Jennifer Lyle is the Chief Executive Officer at SafeCare BC.
+As both a former practising Kinesiologist and a published author, Lyle brings with her a rich background in health care and a wealth of experience.
+She received her Masters of Health Administration from the University of British Columbia and is a former Board Director of the BC Association of Kinesiologists.
 Furthermore, from 2008-2009 Lyle worked on the Vancouver Coastal Health Authority/Simon Fraser University: Special Care Unit Research Project, co-authoring the final report evaluating the design and care policies of 26 special care units in the VCH region.

 Saleema Dhalla completed her Masters of Occupational and Environmental Hygiene in 2010 at UBC.
 She began her career in the geochemical industry, implementing a safety program to account for a diverse range of occupational exposures and improve worker safety.
 In her most recent role, Saleema designed and executed systems at the provincial and national level to reduce workplace injuries and improve employee well-being.
 Saleema also led the development and execution of a province wide initiative that standardized and improved the safety program at 300 locations across BC, gaining COR certification and thus providing significant cost savings.
 Saleema has also acted as a consultant to a wide array of businesses in many sectors, including healthcare, finance, and heavy industry.

 In her personal time, Saleema enjoys being active.
 As a certified Indoor Cycling Instructor, Saleema enjoys creating an environment that is fun and allows her students to work to their physical limits.
 She also enjoys reading, baking, and spending time with her family.

 Ken Donohue, Director of Communications and Member Services